industrial-edge/qr-code-scanner/README.md

 Go to the TIA Portal Project, start the HMI Runtime and scan any available QR Code (e.g the following QR Code).
 A pop up will appear with the content of the scanned code.

-You can also open the GBD data block in the TIA Portal and check the content of the APP_QRCode variable in the app signals structure.
+You can also open the GBD data block in the TIA Portal and check the content of the APP_QRCode variable in the appSignals structure.

 ![QR_Code_Industrial_Edge](docs/graphics/qr_code_industrial_edge.png)

 ## Implementation

-How to access the USB based QR Code Scanner inside the application as well as further details about the source code can be found in the [implementation section](docs/Implementation.md).
+The Access to the USB based QR Code Scanner inside the application as well as further details about the source code can be found in the [implementation section](docs/Implementation.md).

 - [Accessing QR Code Scanner](docs/Implementation.md#accessing-qr-code-scanner) inside the application
 - [Publishing QR Code](docs/Implementation.md#accessing-qr-code-scanner) to the Databus